clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/acd-integration/connect-xlink-to-injixo-forecast.md

 ### 2. Create injixo destination queues

 1. Go to _WFM > Administration > Forecasting > Queues_{:.breadcrumbs}.
-2. Create a new {% link_new destination queue | features/forecast/forecastpro/administration/queues.md | #creating-queues %} for each external queue.
+2. Create a new {% link_new destination queue | features/forecast/forecastpro/administration/queues.md | #create-queues %} for each external queue.
 3. Click the {% icon item-add %} to add value types to your destination queue.
 There are multiple value types for each channel (e.g. calls, emails, social media).
 Value types are required to create a forecast.
 4. Select the **value types** for the channel.
 For the channel _calls_, add at least:
    - _Calls Average Handling Time_